adamsalter/sitemap_generator/README.md

 ## Changelog

+* v5.1.0: Require only `fog-aws` instead of `fog` for the `S3Adapter` and support using IAM profile instead of setting access key & secret directly.
+Implement `respond_to?` on the `SitemapGenerator::Sitemap` pseudo class.
 * v5.0.5: Use MIT licence.
 Fix deploys with Capistrano 3 ([#163](https://github.com/kjvarga/sitemap_generator/issues/163)).
 Allow any Fog storage options for S3 adapter ([#167](https://github.com/kjvarga/sitemap_generator/pull/167)).
 * v5.0.4: Don't include the `media` attribute on alternate links unless it's given
 * v5.0.3: Add support for Video sitemaps options `:live` and ':requires_subscription'